-This is because most of rural North Carolina had been dependent on textile and furniture factories but due to off-shoring of labor to cheaper markets like China, most corporations in these industries have had to close down.
+This is because most of rural North Carolina was dependent on textile and furniture factories, but due to off-shoring of labor to cheaper markets like China, most corporations in these industries have had to close down.
 To put it into perspective, one in five manufacturing jobs in the state has been lost to overseas competition.

 Despite the shortfalls of doing business in the state, small business owners remain optimistic.
 The state’s manageable tax rates and friendly regulations attract a lot of would-be entrepreneurs.

 Here is a list of statistics on Small Businesses (SMBs) from the state of North Carolina:

 - There are 934,604 small businesses in North Carolina, equaling 99.6% of all businesses in the state.